Phudit-2547/POSN/README.md

 # POSN
-Contain all of my problem and solution in POSN's Grader
+Contain some of my problem and solution in POSN's Grader
 > WIP